bsysop/CrowdAssist/README.md

 ## Installation

+### Install CrowdAssist

 1. Download this repository as a ZIP file and unzip it, or clone the repository.
 2. Open your Chrome browser and navigate to `chrome://extensions`.
 3. Enable "Developer mode" using the toggle in the top-right corner.
 4. Click the "Load unpacked" button.
 5. Select the `CrowdAssist` directory.

-The extension is now installed and will be active on Bugcrowd pages (Refresh could be needed).
+The extension is now installed and will be active on the Bug Bounty Platform pages (Refresh could be needed).

+### Set ChatGPT API Token

+To use CrowdAssist's AI-powered features, you'll need an OpenAI API token:

+1. Get your API token from [OpenAI's platform](https://platform.openai.com/api-keys)
+2. Click the CrowdAssist icon in your browser and enter your API token
+3. Save settings and start using AI features

+> **Note:** Your API token is stored locally in your browser and never shared.
+Basic features like "Copy as Markdown" and "Username Mentions" work without an API token.

 ## Contributors